micmejia/bible-dump/NKJV/Leviticus/Lev 9.md

 Then he brought the people's offering, and took the goat, which _was_ the sin offering for the people, and killed it and offered it for sin, like the first one.

 ###### 16
-And he brought the burnt offering and offered it according to the [^b]prescribed manner.
+And he brought the burnt offering and offered it according to the prescribed manner.

 ###### 17
 Then he brought the grain offering, took a handful of it, and burned _it_ on the altar, besides the burnt sacrifice of the morning.